HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 • Paragraphs with the answer in the first sentence for definition questions

-Headers play a needed role in voice-friendly content structure.
+Headers matter in voice-friendly content structure.
 Use clear, question-based H2 and H3 headers that match common voice queries.
 For example, instead of “Restaurant Listings,” use “What Restaurants Are Available in [Location]?”
-This makes it easier for voice search algorithms to match your content with user queries.
+That makes it easier for voice search algorithms to match your content with user queries.

 Did you know?

 Research from Backlinko found that the average voice search result is just 29 words long.
-This highlights the importance of providing concise, direct answers that voice assistants can easily read aloud.
+That points to the value of concise, direct answers that voice assistants can easily read aloud.

-Each question should have a concise, direct answer that voice assistants can easily read aloud.
-This increases the chances of your directory being cited as the source when someone asks a related question through voice search.
+Each question should have a concise, direct answer that voice assistants can read aloud.
+This raises the chance of your directory being cited as the source when someone asks a related question by voice.

-One effective approach is to create FAQ sections for each business category.
-For example, a section for restaurants might include questions like:
+One good approach is to create FAQ sections for each business category.
+For example, a restaurants section might include questions like:

 • “What are the best Italian restaurants in [location]?”